papalozarou/linux-setup/README.md

 6. configuring the ssh server;
 7. configuring ufw;
 8. configuring fail2ban;
+9. configuring the hostname;
-9. configuring the timezone;
+10. configuring the timezone;
-10. configuring git;
+11. configuring git;
-11. installing docker; and
+12. installing docker; and
-12. setting some environment variables for docker usage.
+13. setting some environment variables for docker usage.

 ## Usage